bpfverif/tnums-cgo22/README.md

 ### Source code structure
 The main source file for this evaluation is `precision_relative.cpp` and all the files in the `include` directory.
-The `include` directory contains `tnum.c` which contains the source code of the tnum algorithms pulled from the Linux kernel.
+The `include` directory contains some other utility `.c` files.
+Importantly it contains `tnum.c` which has the source code of the tnum algorithms pulled from the Linux kernel.
 This file contains the code for `our_mul` and `bitwise_mul` algorithms, along with `kern_mul`.
 Coming to `precision_relative.cpp`, the function `calc_precision_diff_helper` takes as input two tnums `t1` and `t2` and performs tnum multiplication on them using two algorithms.
-Which two algorithms to use is defined at compile time using a `-D` flag: `KERN_MUL_V_OUR_MUL` would use `kern_mul` as the first multiplication algorithm and `our_mul` as the second.
+Which two algorithms to use is defined at compile time using a `-D`
+flag: `KERN_MUL_V_OUR_MUL` would use `kern_mul` as the first multiplication algorithm and `our_mul` as the second.
 Finally, the necessary calculations related to computing precision are performed.
 If using a bitwidth of 8, we zero out the top 56 bits from the output tnum's value and mask, to effectively produce an 8-bit tnum.
-The function `generate_all_tnums` generates all possible tnums of a particular bitwidth.

 To compare `kern_mul` to `our_mul`: